Paper or Paperless: No Longer a Question for the Insurance Industry

 Improve Customer Satisfaction

 Consumer preferences are continually evolving and along with that come increased expectations.
 E-billing is a hit with many customers because it makes it easier for them to receive and pay their bill using whatever payment channel suits them best.
 A digital platform also allows them to receive and review communications like agreements, policy documents, and claims in their preferred communication channel.
+Taking this a step further, the same KUBRA research from 2022 found that more and more policyholders prefer a mobile app for managing policy claims, payments, and disbursements.
 All of this adds up to a more seamless, integrated customer journey that enables customers to engage with their insurer quickly and directly.

 There’s No Downside